 As I moved through my 20’s, I continued to have a reasonably active social life, although it became increasingly clear to me that it felt like work to be in group social situations.
 I wasn’t anxious; it was more that it just didn’t feel natural.
-I hated making small talk just for the sake of talking, so when I was interacting with people I didn’t feel close to it seemed to take a lot of effort.
+I hated making small talk just for the sake of talking, so interacting with people I didn’t feel close to required a lot of effort.

-I’ve been a mental health nurse since age 25, and that has proved to be the curious exception to my introversion.
+I’ve been a mental health nurse since age 25, and that’s been the curious exception to my introversion.
 I thrive off of interactions with my clients.
-In part that’s because the nurse-client relationship is the rare situation where highly personal topics are seldom out of bounds.
+In part, that’s because the nurse-client relationship is the rare situation where highly personal topics are seldom out of bounds.

-I was diagnosed with depression at age 27.
-When I’m depressed, my natural introversion is amplified exponentially.
-As time has gone by, my depressive illness has pushed this introversion to extremes, and I become extremely isolative, as described in my earlier post My Hermitification.
-I have pushed all of my former friends out of my life, and while I know in theory that’s probably not a good thing, I am mostly at ease when I am alone.
+I first developed depression at age 27.
+When I’m depressed, my natural introversion is amplified exponentially. ;As time has gone by, my depressive illness has pushed this introversion to extremes, and I become essentially a hermit.
+I’ve pushed all of my former friends out of my life, and while I know in theory that’s probably not a good thing, I’m most at ease when I’m alone.

 One misconception about introversion is that it is the same as social anxiety.
 Let me put that myth to bed right now; they are two very different creatures.
 While I may occasionally feel slightly anxious in social situations, social anxiety has never been a major issue for me.

-Where introverts may experience the most discomfort is in the dissonance between who they are and the prevalent sociocultural expectations of extroversion.
+Introverts may be most uncomfortable with the dissonance between who they are and sociocultural expectations of extroversion.
 In many cultures, people are expected to be social creatures.
 Parties are supposed to be a good thing, and having a large group of friends is valued; one need look no further than social media to see this.